 Most commercial properties or businesses require heavy machinery or appliances.
 Hire a professional electrician once a year to be sure they are working properly and are not at risk for malfunction.
 Check all cables and wires for electronics (computer chargers, light fixtures, fax/copy machines) to be sure they are not frayed or torn.
-According to the National Fire Prevention Association, faulty electrical wires and equipment are a leading cause in commercial fires.
-Be sure to replace any equipment or wires that are not working as they should.
+According to the National Fire Prevention Association, faulty electrical wires and equipment are a leading cause of commercial fires.
+Be sure to replace equipment or wires that are not working as they should.

 Although your insurance likely covers some water damage, most commercial property insurance does not protect against flooding and flood damage.
-Mr Restore highly suggests that you meet with your insurance provider to add flood damage to your commercial insurance coverage.
+Mr. Restore highly suggests that you meet with your insurance provider to add flood damage to your commercial insurance coverage.

-Commercial properties have a variety of complex systems compared to residential property.
+Commercial properties have a variety of complex systems compared to residential properties.
 Commercial properties likely have major external components, including HVAC systems, an array of fans and pipes, and large warehouses or utility rooms.
 Many of these systems are not easily seen during day-to-day activities.
 In order to prevent water damage to expensive equipment, be sure to conduct frequent inspections.
 This will also ensure that everything is working properly year-round!